edrlab/lcp-server/README.Docker.md

 Build the image of an LCP server using SQLite by running:
 `docker compose build --tag lcp-server:sqlite .`

-Build the image of an LCP server using PostgresQL by running:
+Build the image of an LCP server using MySQL by running:
+`docker compose build --tag lcp-server:mysql .`

 ### Run in detached mode